 Made from raw mangoes, Aam ka Murabba is too yummy to resist.
 Very easy to prepare using just mangoes & sugar is not only delicious but also a healthy treat.
 This is infact a beautiful transformation of sour raw mango into a sweet delicacy…

 Some recipes make you nostalgic.
 For me, Mango Murabba is one of them.
 Every year my Mother in law, Mrs. Sushila Gupta used to make Mango Murabba in summers and carrot murabba in winters.
 I was the one who had most of it.
 Now she is not with us, but this murabba, amongst many other things, reminds us of her being there.

 Murabba means small pieces of fruit held in sugar syrup.
-It is prepared in the mango season and can be preserved easily up to a year or even more.
+It can be preserved easily up to a year or even more.